What is Fentanyl?

 - Bluish tint to nails and lips.

-The effects that a fentanyl overdose have on the user’s heart rate and breathing present the biggest risk of death or permanent damage.
+The side effects that a fentanyl overdose have on the user’s heart rate and breathing present the biggest risk of death or permanent damage.
 Even if a user survives a fentanyl overdose, these side effects may leave a lasting mark on the user’s body if not treated immediately.
 For example, respiratory depression can lead to hypoxia, which can cause permanent brain damage in the suffering individual 5, 6.

 As an extremely potent opioid drug, fentanyl is very carefully prescribed and dosed by medical professionals.
 Those who abuse fentanyl may use the drug outside of prescription guidelines or without a prescription altogether, which can drastically increase their risk of lethal overdose.